AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 This file is temporarily out of date.
 The following backstory blurb is a copy of the game intro screen.

  Your party of trusty explorers is about to test its fortune by plundering a vast derelict passenger cruiser.
-The spaceship was abandoned and lost after an accident at the Solar System's outer frontier, but recently unexpectedly reappeared.
+The grand spaceship was abandoned and lost after an accident at the Solar System's outer frontier, but recently unexpectedly reappeared.
 Reportedly, deposit safes and jewelry inventories were never salvaged.
- Neither were emptied the gilded robot holds, the expensive arboretum nor the extravagant whole-deck habitat of natural and enhanced wild animals.
+Neither were emptied the gilded robot holds, the expensive arboretum nor the extravagant whole-deck habitat of natural and enhanced animals.

  Up to this day, countless autonomous life support and damage mitigation